fusion-engineering/spicat/README.md

 which may mean the exact delay can be a few microseconds longer than the requested value.

 See `spicat --help` for a list of every available option.

+## Install
+Run `cargo install spicat` to install the tool with cargo.